Applied Environmental Science

 Workshops will involve visiting industry personnel and practitioners and academics from across the University, in presentations, discussions and activities in their areas of expertise.
 The major emphasis will be on practical environmental management and the interface between science and environmental management.
 The workshops will not primarily be technical in focus but include the social, community, economic and political aspects of the issues under discussion.
 Workshops will include role play of stakeholder perspectives to increase awareness of the diverse views and values that come together on environmental issues and how these will inevitably have impacts on management and policy outcomes.

-Online tutorials will provide an opportunity for detailed group work on and critical analysis of: issues raised from the workshops, specific topic areas based on literature searches and development of individual and group projects.
+Online tutorials will provide an opportunity for work on and critical analysis of: issues raised from the workshops, specific topic areas based on literature searches and development of individual and group projects.

 Individual projects will involve written exercises emphasising effective communication of environmental issues and relevant science to a variety of lay or non-specialist audiences.